 Monthly traffic reports

-If you're the account admin you can find an overview of the traffic that has been generated on a monthly basis by clicking on your initials in the top-right corner and select "Manage account" (or log in and click here).
+If you're the account admin, you can find an overview of the traffic that has been generated on a monthly basis by clicking on your initials in the top-right corner and selecting "Manage account" (or log in and click here).